DeepLabCut/DeepLabCut/README.md

   - trains a deep neural network while leaving out labeled frames to check if it generalizes well
   - once the network is trained it can be used to analyze videos in a fast way

+The key result of our paper is that one typically requires just a few labeled frames to get excellent tracking results.

 The general pipeline for first time use is:

 **Install --> Extract frames -->  Label training data -->  Train DeeperCut feature detectors -->  Apply your trained network to unlabeled data -->  Extract trajectories for analysis.**